Tenal/boutiqueboarding/README.md

 # Boutique Boarding

-A full-stack web application for dog boarding services using React and TypeScript.
+A web application for dog boarding services built with React, TypeScript, Material UI, and SCSS modules.
+State management uses Recoil and React Hooks, with Formspree for form submissions.
+Jest and React Testing Library handle unit testing, integrated with GitHub Actions for CI/CD.

 ## Table of Contents
 - [Overview](#overview)